-Today, as in the past, the harvesting of forest and aquatic resources provides for sustenance, ceremonial and societal needs of the Ahousaht First Nations, and helps provide an economic base for the community.
-First Nations' values are discussed more fully in the Panel's Report 3: First Nations' Perspectives Relating to Forest Practices Standards in Clayoquot Sound.
+First Nations' values are discussed in the Scientific Panel's Report 3: First Nations' Perspectives Relating to Forest Practices Standards in Clayoquot Sound.
 In the following passages in Report 5, the Scientific Panel highlights the close connection between Nuu-chah-nulth culture and the natural resources of the region:

-Nuu-chah-nulth people view the forest and its resources as gifts of the Creator, to be used with respect and to be maintained by careful stewardship through the legislative power of tribal government found
+Nuu-chah-nulth people view the forest and its resources as gifts of the Creator, to be used with respect and to be maintained by careful stewardship through the legislative power of tribal government found within "hahuulhi."

-The natural resources of the Bedwell-Ursus-Bulson Planning Unit provide for the traditional economic, cultural and spiritual activities of the Tla-o-qui-aht First Nations. within "hahuulhi."
 Traditional practices of resource management include harvesting of selected trees and other forest products; highly selective controlled burning to promote production of berries, to provide grazing areas for deer, and to produce firewood; and monitoring and controlled use of all lands and waters and their resources through stewardship of hereditary chiefs.